Walnut Stains on Your Hands? Here's How to Banish Them for Good

 Using Lemon Juice to Break Down Stains

-Application: Squeeze fresh lemon juice onto the stained areas of your hands, or rub a cut lemon directly on the stains.
+Application: Squeeze fresh lemon juice directly onto the stained spots on your hands, or rub a cut lemon over the stains.

-Let it sit: Allow the lemon juice to sit on your hands for a few minutes to penetrate and break down the stains.
+Let it sit: Let the lemon juice sit on your skin for a few minutes to help dissolve the stains.

 Rinse and repeat: Rinse your hands under warm water.
-If stains persist, repeat the application a few times.
+If any stains are still there, feel free to apply more lemon juice.

 Cooking Oil Method